pxmore91/pico-placa-predictor/README.md

 Finally, if you modify the configuration file, you should also update some test to avoid them failing.

 ##Technical Information

-The project was developed using Java 8 and Junit 4 for the unit tests.
+The project was developed using Java 8, Junit 4 for the unit tests and Maven for build automation.

-##